1924 Wheat Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 *Market Trend Chart showing the number of people paying attention to this coin.

 A 1924 Wheat Penny’s value varies dramatically by mint mark and condition.
-Philadelphia mint coins (no mint mark) range from 15 cents to $2 in circulated grades, while uncirculated specimens fetch $20-$100+.
-The scarce 1924-D commands minimum $40 for low grades and over $500 for higher grades.
-The 1924-S falls between these extremes.
-Red (RD) specimens in top grades can reach tens of thousands at auction.
+Philadelphia mint coins (no mint mark) range from about $0.15 in circulated grades up to $38,238 for an MS67 Red specimen.
+The scarce 1924-D commands a minimum of $40 for low grades and over $500 for uncirculated examples.
+The 1924-S falls in between for circulated coins but surpasses both in top grades, with MS65 Red examples reaching $66,000.
+Always check your coin’s color (Red, Red-Brown, or Brown) in addition to grade, as this greatly affects price.

 2. Is there a proof grade 1924 Wheat Penny?

-The U.S. Mint didn’t strike proof Lincoln cents for collectors in 1924.
+The U.S. Mint did not strike proof Lincoln cents for collectors in 1924.
 Regular circulation strikes were produced at Philadelphia, Denver, and San Francisco mints.
-Proof coin production for Lincoln cents was sporadic during this era and wouldn’t resume regularly until 1936.
+Proof coin production for Lincoln cents was sporadic during this era and would not resume regularly until 1936.
+Any coin claimed to be a “proof” 1924 wheat penny should be treated with extreme skepticism.

 The mint mark on a 1924 Wheat Penny is located on the obverse (front) of the coin, directly below the date “1924.”
-Philadelphia mint coins have no mint mark, Denver mint coins display a “D,” and San Francisco mint coins show an “S.” This small letter is crucial for determining the coin’s value, as the Denver variety is significantly scarcer.
+Philadelphia mint coins have no mint mark, Denver mint coins display a “D,” and San Francisco mint coins show an “S.” This small letter is the single most important detail for determining value, as the Denver variety can be worth many times more than the Philadelphia version in the same grade.